Brussels, KBR (Koninklijke Bibliotheek van België/Bibliothèque royale de Belgique), MS 9428

 Request Info

-With its forty-one nearly full-page narrative miniatures, two textile patterned pages, three title pages, and eight initial pages, the Echternach Pericopes is among the most richly decorated Ottonian liturgical manuscripts.
-The narrative scenes, which include twenty-eight illustrations of the life of Christ and a seven-scene cycle dedicated to St. Stephen, are set against stylized backgrounds of either burnished gold or luminous washes of tonally graded color, and are framed with simple bands of gold, red, and green.
-Combining antique, Carolingian, and Byzantine influences, the decorative program may be attributed to two or three artists and shares many features with the famous Codex Aureus of Echternach.
+The Echternach Pericopes is among the most richly decorated Ottonian liturgical manuscripts.
+The narrative scenes are set against stylized backgrounds of burnished gold or luminous washes of tonally graded color.
+They are framed with simple bands of gold, red, and green.

 A Treasure of Churches

-The manuscript likely stayed at Echternach through the second half of the twelfth century before making its way to Bremen cathedral.
-In the thirteenth century, an oath for the archbishop of Bremen was added to the beginning of the book, and in the fourteenth century the carvers of the stalls of the cathedral used the Ottonian miniatures as models.
-Discovered in the library of the Jesuit College of Cologne in the eighteenth century by Joseph Harzheim, the manuscript was confiscated by the French Republic in 1794 and brought to the Bibliothèque nationale in Paris.
-In the restitutions of 1816, the Echternach Pericopes was sent to Brussels, where it joined the manuscript department of the Royal Library of Belgium.
+The manuscript made its way to the cathedral of Sankt Peter at Bremen by the thirteenth century when an oath for the archbishop of Bremen was added to the beginning of the book.
+In the fourteenth century, the carvers of the cathedral choir stalls used the miniatures as models.
+Discovered in the library of the Jesuitenkolleg of Cologne in the eighteenth century, the manuscript was confiscated by the French Republic in 1794 and taken to the Bibliothèque nationale in Paris.
+In the restitutions of 1816, the pericopes manuscript was sent to Brussels, where it entered the Royal Library of Belgium, which became the KBR in 2019.

 We have 1 facsimile edition of the manuscript "Echternach Pericopes": Echternacher Evangelistar facsimile edition, published by Faksimile Verlag, 2007